manuelmarcano22/ChessKindle/README.md

     #f.write('\\begin{end}\n')
 ```

-I am sure there are better ways ...
+I am sure there are better ways ....
+Then the uno.txt has all the postion and paste into the ska.tex to compile with htlatex.